 - Watch for manual recommendations generated by DRS, especially if you've set any manual overrides.
-In some cases unaddressed manual recommendations might prevent DRS from generating recommendations - When DRS affinity rules are set, watch for DRS faults generated by rule violations.
-Addressing such faults can often significantly help with load balancing.
+In some cases unaddressed manual recommendations might prevent DRS from generating recommendations. - When DRS affinity rules are set, watch for DRS faults generated by rule violations.
+Addressing such faults can often significantly help with load balancing. - As of vSphere 7.0, the cluster-level balance metric, which indicated a cluster's balance or imbalance, has been replaced by a Cluster DRS Score, which is an indicator of cluster health rather than cluster load balance (for more information on this, see "DRS Performance Tuning" on page 79).